elixirschool/elixirschool/lessons/specifics/plug.md

 If you're familiar with Ruby you can think of Plug as Rack with a splash of Sinatra.
 It provides a specification for web application components and adapters for web servers.
 While not part of Elixir core, Plug is an official Elixir project.

+We'll start by creating a minimal Plug-based web application.
+After that, we'll learn about Plug's router and how to add a Plug to an existing web application.

 {% include toc.html %}

 ## Installation